Senior Property Tax Exemption

-The State Treasurer’s Elderly Property Tax Deferral helps senior citizens, many of whom live on a fixed income, continue to afford to live in their own home.
+The State Treasurer’s Elderly Property Tax Deferral helps senior citizens, many of whom live on a fixed income, continue to afford to live in their own homes.
 The program loans senior citizens, 65 years of age or older, funds to pay their property taxes.

 The State Treasury makes tax payments directly to the county on behalf of the participant for the entire amount due that year.
 The loan is logged as a lien against the participant’s property that does not have to be remitted until the property sells or the mortgage changes hands.

-To participate, seniors must apply to their individual county treasurer every year before April 1.
+To participate, seniors must apply to their individual County Treasurer every year before April 1.
 See further information about the Property Tax Deferral below.